walterhiggins/ScriptCraft/src/docs/templates/ypgpm.md

     Hi {your-username-here}

-... where {your-username-here} will be replaced with your own minecraft username.
+... where {your-username-here} will be replaced with your own Minecraft username.
 Congratulations - You've just written your very first Minecraft Mod!
-With ScriptCraft installed, writing Minecraft Mods is as simple as writing a new javascript function and saving it in a file in the scriptcraft/plugins directory.
-This function will now be avaible every time you launch minecraft.
-This is a deliberately trivial minecraft mod but the principles are the same when creating more complex mods.
+With ScriptCraft installed, writing Minecraft Mods is as simple as writing a new JavaScript function and saving it in a file in the scriptcraft/plugins directory.
+This function will now be avaible every time you launch Minecraft.
+This is a deliberately trivial Minecraft mod but the principles are the same when creating more complex mods.

 The `exports` variable is a special variable you can use in your mod